olmallet81/QuotesDB/README.md

 A C++ interface for building your own database of historical market quotes.

 # Description
 QuotesDB allows the user to download historical data from [Oanda](http://developer.oanda.com/) using their REST API and record them into a MySQL database.
-I am not recommending you to use this broker, I choose them only for the purpose of this project as their API is well documented and it is very quick and straightforward to create a demo account allowing the use of this API.
+I am not recommending you to use this broker, I choose them only for the purpose of this project as their API is well documented and it is very quick and straightforward to create a demo account allowing you to use of this API.

 # How to use it